georgesutphin/MCB585-2023/_episodes/02-class-R-data-types-structures.md

 &nbsp;
 #### What happens when you mix types inside a vector?

-R will create a resulting vector with a mode that can most easily accommodate all the elements it contains (similar to using the `as.` functions).
+R will create a resulting vector with a mode that can most easily accommodate all the elements it contains.
 This conversion between modes of storage is called "coercion".
 When R converts the mode of storage based on its content, it is referred to as "implicit coercion".

 > ## Mixing data types in vectors
 >